krasko/non-orientable_maps/README.md

 # non-orientable_maps
-Enumeration of maps on surfaces without a boundary and with $g$ crosscaps.
+Enumeration of maps on non-orientable surfaces with $g$ crosscaps without a boundary.